yU93r/SteamEmu/post_build/README.release.md

 Put your `steam_appid.txt` in the `steam_settings` folder because this is where the emulator checks first.

 If there is no `steam_appid.txt` in the `steam_settings` folder it will try opening it from the run path of the game.
-If one isn't there it will try to load it from beside my steam api dll.
+If one isn't there it will try to load it from beside steam api dll.

 The steam appid can also be set using the `SteamAppId` or `SteamGameId` env variables (this is how real steam tells games what their appid is).